tobiaslim/Charitree-Server/routes/README.md

 }
 ```
 # Create Donation
 Donation can be created for a certain campaign.
-Pass in the ID as part of the request URL to create a donation for a specific campaign.
+Pass in the campaign ID as part of the request URL to create a donation for a specific campaign.

 ##### Request Body:
 | Field        | Description                                             |